 Our apiary was founded in 2010, with each new year presenting greater challenges with regard to local wildlife, especially black bears, which is why we made the silhouette of our very own special visitor a part of our garden logo.
 What most people do not realize (and we certainly did not until we started keeping bees) is that Northeastern Pennsylvania is BEAR COUNTRY!

 As our small backyard apiary matures, we continue to develop a discreet interest in local flora and the collection of artisanal honeys defined by the Pennsylvania landscape.
 Our other artisanal edibles are created to include our honey as well as fruits and herbs grown in our gardens, all thanks to the honeybees and their pollinator friends.
-In June, we also offer native plant cuttings for bee gardens such as pussy willow and black elderberry.
+In June and throughout the summer, we also offer native plant cuttings for bee gardens such as pussy willow and black elderberry.

 Beekeeper's Garden is a subsidiary of Wheatgrass Grower, LLC, and is registered with the Pennsylvania Department of Agriculture as an apiary, food processing facility, and nursery.
 We are also available for educational talks and demonstrations.
-Please see our Contact Us page for more information.
+Please see our Services page for more information.

 Welcome to our farm!